Panamerican League of Associations for Rheumatology: Early years

 PANLAR would become the first ILAR regional league.
-Its first president was Dr. Ralph Pemberton, who acted as such until his death in 1949.
+Its first president was Dr. Ralph Pemberton, who acted as such until he died in 1949.
 Dr. Ruiz Moreno followed suit between 1949 and 1953, while his friend Dr. Herrera Ramos headed the institution between 1955 and 1959.
 The first Pan-American Congress of Rheumatology was held in Rio de Janeiro and Sao Paulo in 1955 at the Copacabana, it featured an audience of 239 from 15 countries and provided an image of high quality and excellent organization.